tokio-rs/doc-push/outline/getting-started.md

 A high level overview of how and when execution happens in Tokio, how futures are lazy and the basics of the polling model.

+### Contents

+* High level Explanation of Tokio's runtime model and how it is significantly different than other languages.
+* Explanation that Tokio's futures are lazy.
+If the future is not spawned, no work will ever be done.
+* High level explanation of Tokio's polling model.

 <a name="errors"></a>
 ## Error Handling

 **Status**: unassigned

 The very basics of error handling

+### Contents
+* High level explanation of future's error handling model
+* High level explanation of how to recover when something goes wrong.

 <a name="chat-server"></a>
 ## Example: Chat Server